normanmunge/testing-ci-cd-demo/README.md

 2. E2E Testing - Puppeteer (headless version of the Google Chrome browser) To install Puppeteer: npm install --save-dev puppeteer
+3. React Testing Library.
+   Since this project was set up using React's creat-react-app.
+We're all set for writing tests otherwise, you need to install the library:

+   npm install --save-dev @testing-library/react

 # Getting Started